 This is part II of a four-part story written by Haverford resident, Nancy Warren.
 A study of history uncovers the role a home near Haverford Meeting (Buck Lane) played before and after WWII.
-Herta Kraus of American Friends Service Committee (AFSC) was the restless and directive social worker in charge of placement of refugees landing at the Buck Lane house.
+Hertha Kraus of American Friends Service Committee (AFSC) was the restless and directive social worker in charge of placement of refugees landing at the Buck Lane house.
 She is buried at Haverford Meeting, not far from the neighborhood she served.

 By Nancy S. Warren

-In April of 1937, Herta Kraus of the American Friends Service Committee, herself a Jewish German immigrant who helped immigrants informally for years prior, was appointed advisor of refugee and immigration services for AFSC.
+In April of 1937, Hertha Kraus of the American Friends Service Committee, herself a Jewish German immigrant who helped immigrants informally for years prior, was appointed adviser of refugee and immigration services for AFSC.
 As a social worker in Germany she had written her doctorate on welfare statistics and implemented the idea of settlements and neighborhood homes for struggling communities.
 She fled Cologne in the thirties because she was a Jew and because of her involvement with the Democratic Socialist Party.
 At Bryn Mawr College, as an Associate Professor of Social Economy and Social Research, Kraus made it clear that academic research, statistical analysis and record keeping were critical to the social work field and to the benefit of the refugees with whom she worked closely.

 She used her extensive contacts and experience in Germany to help form America’s refugee programs and published a series of case relief records in International Relief in Action 1914-1943 so that critical helpers could learn principles and procedures for international relief.